Why Mold Loves Ductwork

 Health Risks of HVAC Mold

-Prolonged exposure of mold spores causes significant health issues, especially for: family members with existing asthma or respiratory conditions, immunocompromised individuals, elderly residents, young children with developing respiratory systems, and anyone with mold allergies (common in 20-30% of the population).
+Chronic exposure of mold spores drives significant health issues, especially for: family members with existing asthma or respiratory conditions, immunocompromised individuals, elderly residents, young children with developing respiratory systems, and anyone with mold allergies (common in 20-30% of the population).

-What you may experience: respiratory irritation, chronic coughs and sinus infections, sneezing and congestion, eye and throat irritation, skin rashes in sensitive individuals, and in severe cases more serious respiratory conditions.
+What you may experience: respiratory irritation, chronic coughs and sinus infections, sneezing and congestion, eye and throat irritation, skin rashes in sensitive individuals, and with heavy exposure more serious respiratory conditions.

 Common Causes of Duct Mold